 So, the Power BI Desktop won’t start, because the program wasn’t able to connect to the model.
 Today we will show you how to fix these connection problems in Power BI.

-Here’s how to fix network issues in Power BI
+How can I fix network issues in Power BI?

 1. Failed to save modifications to the server error